 I've long supported a comprehensive, commonsense “all of the above” energy strategy that utilizes our abundant energy resources.
 Through a commitment to North American energy production, we can ensure a steady supply of affordable and reliable energy, spur domestic job creation and manufacturing, and fortify our long-term energy security.
 With advancements in technology and innovation, we are experiencing a new era of energy abundance with the discovery and subsequent production of game-changing oil and natural gas reserves.
 Building the infrastructure to move these supplies to consumers is emerging as the real challenge of the 21st century.

 An "All of the Above" Approach

-An “all of the above” energy plan means focuses on emerging clean energy technologies like renewables - solar, wind, and hydropower - as well as traditional energy solutions - safe nuclear, coal, oil, and natural gas - that keep costs low for Southwest Michigan families and businesses.
+An “all of the above” energy plan focuses on emerging clean energy technologies like renewables - solar, wind, and hydropower - as well as traditional energy solutions - safe nuclear, coal, oil, and natural gas - that keep costs low for Southwest Michigan families and businesses.

 I believe an "all of the above" approach, mixed with commonsense updates to our outdated energy laws, will spur job creation and economic growth and keep prices affordable for everyone.

 Recently, the House advanced H.R.
 8, the North American Energy Security and Infrastructure Act, which was a product of more than a year of thoughtful work by the Energy and Commerce Committee.
 This landmark legislation aims to update our energy laws to maximize our energy potential and includes four main pillars: modernizing our energy infrastructure, protecting our electricity system, strengthening our energy security and diplomacy, and improving energy efficiency and government accountability.

 As the Chairman of the Subcommittee on Energy, I will continue to fight for these common-sense energy policies.